jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 ## Application Domain

 A game of WebCheckers is played by two players on an 8 by 8 checkerboard.
 Each player starts with 12 pieces (either red or black), which they control.
-On their turn, a player moves one of the piece of their color.
+On their turn, a player moves one piece of their color.
 The user interface consists of the home page, the signin page, and the game page.
 Players start on the home page, from which they can get to the signin page.
 Once a player signs in with a unique username, they will be redirected back to the home page where they will now be able to see other active players.
 At this point they can either wait to be challenged by another